rkhamilton/ArcadeControlPanel/README.md

 		0x4F // RIGHT | Right
 	};

 public:
 	HIDRawArcadeControlPanel();
 	void update(); // check all switch states
 				   // default HID code is no buttons pressed.
 Note 0xFD is the message start for HID Raw codes. uint8_t HIDCode[HID_CODES_SIZE] = { 0xFD, 0x00, 0x00, 0x00, 0x00, 0x00, 0x00, 0x00, 0x00 }; // HID Raw command array shift key first, then up to six buttons pressed
 																								// return true if HIDRawCodes changed since the last time wasChanged was called.
 If proc (process) is true, first update the control panel before returning results. bool wasChanged(bool proc = true);
 };
 ```

 I use the shift key in my control panel so that I can easily get double-duty out of my admin buttons (press pause to pause the game, shift-pause to exit back to the front end).
-I lost a little time figuring out that the HID key code for shift is 0xE1, but the modifier key code for shift is 0x02.
-We need the latter in sending the HID codes to the computer.
+It has been a pain to figure out how to get retropie to work properly with my admin keys, so I've uploaded my retroarch.cfg file as well.

 In the main program the logic is very simple.
 The EZ-Key bluetooth device listens for serial commands that are sent via the arduino hardware UART (Serial1).